WixeI/who-would-win/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

+## How to Run Locally

+- npm install it
+- run your database
+- change .env "DATABASE_URL" to yours
+- npm run dev

 ## About

 This is a web-app that allows users to vote, between two random characters, in who would win in a fight.
 Users can also submit characters and see statistics on the strongest and weakest characters.